NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/smartContracts.rst

 User Identity Smart contract - UserIdentity.sol
 ------------------------------------------------

-This contract holds the User details of the Microfinance system.
-It will register all Broker, Borrower and Insurance Co. details.
+This contract holds  User details of the **Microfinance** system.
+It  registers  Broker, Borrower and Insurance Company details.
-In this section we discuss about ``UserIdentity.sol`` in detail.

 ENUM
 ~~~~